A topic from the subject of Organic Chemistry in Chemistry.

 3. Cooling and Extraction:

-- Transfer the mixture to a separatory funnel.
+- Carefully transfer the reaction mixture to a separatory funnel.
+Add approximately 5 mL of distilled water.

 4. Neutralization and Washing:

 - Wash the organic layer with distilled water to remove any remaining impurities.
+Repeat until the wash water is neutral to litmus paper.

-5. Distillation and Isolation of the Ester:
+5. Drying and Isolation of the Ester:

 6. Identification and Confirmation: